 - The amount of force your blood meets while your heart is pumping

 When your blood pressure is always high, it means that your heart is pumping harder to distribute blood.
 BP increases if: (1) the heart pumps more blood or (2) your arteries become narrower.
 Eventually, the heart gets overworked and burnt out.
 Aging is a factor that causes changes in the blood vessel’s wall consistency and elasticity.
-With the decrease of your blood vessels’ performance due to these changes, the walls of your arteries get damaged because of the force of your blood flow.
-This degeneration of heart muscle cells plus the thicker cell walls are some of the factors on how your blood pressure is affected as you age.
+When the blood vessels’ performance decreases, the arteries’ walls get damaged because of the blood flow´s force.
+This degeneration of heart muscle cells plus the thicker cell walls are factors on how your blood pressure is affected as you age.

 Want to know more about blood pressure?
 Here’s a quick but detailed video by Dr. Berg [2:48]: